AmbireTech/adex-protocol/README.md

 An additional improvement on the AdView would be to allow users to gossip blacklists directly between each other, therefore eliminating the ability of publisher-side validators to act together and ignore blacklist events.
 This feature is not trivial, as it requires a reliable sybil resistance mechanism.

 #### Security

 The keypair is saved in `localStorage`.
 However it never holds any funds, it merely serves to identify users anonymously.

 In case `localStorage` is deleted, the user will receive a new keypair and the system will start learning about them again - which is actually intended behavior (e.g. using incognito mode in the browser).

+#### The AdEx Lounge

+The AdEx Lounge (called "AdEx Profile" in the original whitepaper) is a user-facing part of AdEx that allows the user to control their ad preferences.

+In particular, users can opt out of seeings certain kinds of ads.

+With OUTPACE channels, it's possible for users to earn monetary rewards as well, so at some point the Lounge may be used to allow for users to withdraw their funds.

+There's no public implementation of the Lounge yet, but it is a part of our future roadmap.

 ### DSP Safe (to be added)